inventree/inventree-docs/docs/start/docker.md

 You will be prompted to enter the database user password (default="pgpassword", unless altered in the compose file).

-Next, run the following command in the database shell:
+Once logged in, run the following command in the database shell:

 ```
 create database inventree;